csci338/fall2024/pages/_lectures/topic07.md

       type: reading
       title: How A Small Team of Developers Created React at Facebook (video)
       url: https://www.youtube.com/watch?v=8pDqJVdNa44
+    - start_date: 2024-11-12
+      type: reading
+      notes: Readings are light this week so that you can work on <a href="/fall2024/assignments/project01">Project 1</a>!
 slides:
     - start_date: 2024-11-05
       num: 10